How to Resolve “Quiet Quitting” and Engage Your Employees

 As Tom Starner writes for HR Executive: “An August ResumeBuilding.com survey of 1,000 working Americans, in fact, found that a decent percentage (21%) of workers report having a ‘quiet quitting’ mindset, with another 5% doing even less than what’s expected of them.”
 Worse, about one-third say they’ve cut back on their effort by more than 50%!

-So what can be done to turn the tide and improve organizational culture?
-Here are four key steps to take to reverse the quiet quitting trend within your organization and improve the employee journey.
+So what can be done to turn the tide, create the idea that work is more than just the duties outlined, and improve organizational culture?
+Here are four key steps to take to reverse the quiet quitting trend within your organization, combat “The Great Resignation”, and improve the employee journey.

 Do your employees feel they have an outlet to voice their honest feelings and concerns without fear of reprisal or repercussion?
 Do you promote an environment of trust and transparency?
 Do you listen, especially, to feedback you may really not want to hear?